pushjaswal/tipper/README.md

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] Settings page to change the default tip percentage.
+* [x] Settings page to change the default tip percentage.
+(Note - Settings page create but, trouble with setting defaults back to the main page)

 The following **optional** features are implemented:
 * [ ] UI animations